hertzsprung/charney-phillips/src/literature.md

 ## Questions

-* Who has made direct comparisons between Lorenz and Charney--Phillips?
+* Who has made like-for-like comparisons between Lorenz and Charney--Phillips?
+  * Arakawa and Konor 1996, Zhu and Smith 2003
 * What models have used C--P?
   * Operational: UKMO EndGame (Davies et al. 2005), Canadian GEM4 (Girard et al. 2014), Chinese Global/Regional Assimilation and PrEdiction System (GRAPES) (XueSheng et al. 2007)
-  * Research: Robert et al. 1972, MC2 (Girard et al. 2005), Melvin et al. 2010, Wood et al. 2014
+  * Research: Robert et al. 1972, Semazzi et al. 1995, MC2 (Girard et al. 2005), Melvin et al. 2010, Wood et al. 2014
 * What evidence is there for the Lorenz computational mode?
 * What evidence is there that C--P is superior to Lorenz?
 * Has anyone discussed advection schemes for C--P?